We've put together an assortment of resources on the following topics.

 This website contains resources on screening and assessment.
 Is a coordinated federal effort to encourage healthy child development, universal developmental and behavioral screening for children, and support for the families and providers who care for them.

-This article explains the Child Find mandate, including who is covered by the mandate, the importance of the mandate and suggested methods and implementation of the mandate.
-It appears on the WrightsLaw website.
+This article from the Wrightslaw website explains the Child Find mandate, including who is covered by the mandate, the importance of the mandate and suggested methods and implementation of the mandate.

 This table compares developmental screening tools for children and includes the description, age range, number of questions, administration time, scoring method and where to obtain them.
 It was created by the American Academy of Pediatrics.

 This report reviews the quality of assessment tools and can be used by early education providers to help them select developmentally, culturally and linguistically appropriate screening tools for the populations they serve.
-It was created by OPRE.
+It was created by the Administration for Children and Families.

-This series of handouts by TACSEI provides strategies for teachers and parents to work together to help young children develop social-emotional skills and reduce challenging behavior with practical strategies on topics like helping your child learn to share, understand expectations and many more.
+This series of handouts was developed by the National Center for Pyramid Model Innovations to provide a way for teachers and parents/caregivers to work together to help young children develop social-emotional skills and reduce challenging behavior

 This handout provides practical strategies for families and providers to build positive relationships with children.
-It was produced by The Center on the Social and Emotional Foundations for Early Learning.
+It was produced by the Center on the Social and Emotional Foundations for Early Learning (CSEFEL).

-- Helping Young Children Control Anger & Handle Disappointment
+Helping Young Children Control Anger and Handle Disappointment

 This booklet from Friends Outside helps caregivers explain to children and families what its like to have a loved one who is incarcerated.

-This handout helps providers identify training needs and plan a course of action to build positive relationships, create supportive environments, develop social emotional teaching strategies, and plan individualized intensive interventions.
-It was created by the Technical Assistance Center on Social Emotional Intervention for Young Children.
+This handout from CSEFEL helps providers to identify training needs and plan a course of action to build positive relationships, create supportive environments, develop social emotional teaching strategies, and plan individualized intensive interventions.

-- Social & Emotional Development in Young Children - The CSEFEL Pyramid Model
+Social and Emotional Development in Young Children - The CSEFEL Pyramid Model

-This checklist from The Teaching Pyramid lists ways to help children build friendship skills, emotional literacy and problem solving skills.
+This checklist from lists ways to help children build friendship skills, emotional literacy and problem solving skills.

 SPEECH & LANGUAGE DEVELOPMENT